qiyu1987/IbHomework/ib-computer-model-list.md

 ### Requirements
 1. Connect your `App` component to Redux.
 1. Use a `mapStateToProps` function to select the necessary data from the Redux state.
 1. The component used to render the item details should be called `ModelDetails`.
-The component is responsible for rendering a single item.
+The component is responsible for rendering a _single_ item.
 1. You will have to use `connect` from `react-redux` on one of your components.
-However, do **NOT** the `ModelDetails` component, it should remain "dumb" and only contain UI code.
+However, do **NOT** connect the `ModelDetails` component, it should remain "dumb" and only contain UI code.
 1. Add `propTypes` that check/validate whether the name, manufacturer, year, and origin are correctly being passed to `ModelDetails`.

 _This is an example of what the HTML output should look like:_